MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/contoso/design.md

 ## Deployment

-**Invoke-azopsgitpush:**
+**`Invoke-AzOpsGitPush`:**

 Contoso wants to ensure that all platform changes are peer-reviewed and approved before deploying to a production environment.
 Contoso has decided to implement workflows (also known as deployment pipelines) and to use GitHub action for this process.
 Contoso has named this workflow `azops-push`, referring to the direction of the change (for example, Git to Azure).
 All platform changes will be peer-reviewed and in the form of PRs.
-Once PRs are reviewed thoroughly, a platform team will attempt the merge them to the master branch and trigger the deployment action by calling the invoke-azopsgitpush function.
+Once PRs are reviewed thoroughly, a platform team will attempt the merge them to the `master` branch and trigger the deployment action by calling the `Invoke-AzOpsGitPush` function.

-When a PR is approved but before it's merged with the master branch, this function will be the starting point for GitHub Actions.
-The master branch represents the truth from an infrastructure-as-code (IaC) perspective.
-This quality gate will ensure that master branch remains healthy and only contain artifacts successfully deployed in Azure.
-It will specify the files changed in PRs by comparing each feature branch with the current master branch.
+When a PR is approved but before it's merged with the `master` branch, this function will be the starting point for GitHub Actions.
+The `master` branch represents the truth from an infrastructure-as-code (IaC) perspective.
+This quality gate will ensure the `master` branch remains healthy and only contain artifacts successfully deployed in Azure.
+It will specify the files changed in PRs by comparing each feature branch with the current `master` branch.
 The following actions should be executed inside `Invoke-AzOpsGitPush`:

 - Validate that the current Azure configuration is the same as what's stored in Git by running `Initialize-AzOpsRepository`.
 - Git will determine if the working directory is dirty and exit the deployment task to alert the user and run `Initialize-AzOpsRepository` interactively.
 All deployments should be halted at this stage, as the platform is in a nondeterministic state from an IaC point of view.